Non-Intent OCP miniApps®

 User: I want to get information about my account.

-If you decide to use this functionality, you can additionally inform the user about the words that will trigger the Start Over functionality by making the following announcement: "Welcome to our service.
-At any point you can say 'start from the beginning' to take it from the top".
+If you decide to use this functionality, you can additionally inform the user about which words will trigger the Start Over functionality by making the following announcement:

 After you configure the prompts, click Save Changes.